tdi/pyPEPA/README.md

     ./pyPEPA -gd bankdots models/bankscenario.pepa

 Finally pyPEPA can provide us with a tool for experimentation with rates and actions.
 Let's check how throughtput of `askManager` action changes when `rateReset` changes from 1 to 50 with step 1.
 The default result of this command will be a matplotlib graph.
+The format of `-var` is "vartype:varname:value range specifier:value range value".
+The one valid vartype for now is `rate`, for value range specifiers you can choose: `range` or `list`.
+For `range` you need to provide START, STOP, STEP, whereas for `list` a comma separated list of values.
 You can specify other output options with `-f` argument: graph, console, csv.

-    pyPEPA.py --varrate rateReset --range "1,50,1" --actionth askManager -f graph models/bankscenario.pepa
+    pyPEPA.py -var "rate:rateReset:range:1,50,1" -val askManager  models/bankscenario.pepa

 ![bank example](https://raw.github.com/tdi/pyPEPA/dev/doc/bankexample.png)